The Most Beautiful & Famous Rivers In Vietnam

 Danang is regarded as “The City of Bridges” with many bridges crossing Han River, which facilitate the city’s travel, trade and economic development.
 Han River is the major river flowing through the hear of Danang City.
 However, the river is most famous for the incredible bridges and surrounding activities rather than the water itself.
 The waters begin from the merge of three districts: Cam Le, Hai Chau and Ngu Hanh Son and then flow roughly 7km before the river flows through Danang Bay.

 Han River is a magnet for impressive structures and sights to see.
 The river’s edge is the chosen spot to host an annually international fireworks competition attracting millions of tourists from all around the world.
-Additionally, there are nine bridges that cross the Han River around Da Nang that vary from fire-breathing Dragon Bridge (Cau Rong) to incredible rotating Han River Bridge.
+Additionally, there are nine bridges that cross the Han River around Da Nang that vary from fire-breathing Dragon Bridge (Cau Rong) to incredible Rotating Han River Bridge (Cau Quay).
 Don’t miss the chance to check out the Dragon Bridge on weekends.
 This impressive structure comes to life in a fury of flames and water on Saturday and Sunday evenings.
-There are many options for you to witness the splendid beauty of the Han River’s bridge.
+There are many options for you to witness the splendid beauty of the Han River’s bridges.
 Taking a cruise along the river is the number one choice if you want to have a unique view.
 Other than that, high-rise buildings are also perfect places.
 Choose yourself a place like a hotel, a plaza, or a high building located along the river’s banks which offers a stunning view.
 Besides those multistory buildings, you can choose some public areas like the public square, park or any nearby nice cafe to enjoy the sight.

 8. Hoai River (Sông Hoài)